Many More Questions for Baru - THISDAYLIVE

+NNPC’s operational and financial results for September 2018 showed that the country guzzled 80 million litres of petrol per day in March 2018, up from the 41 million litres consumed daily in December 2017.
+How is this possible?
+What is/are the reasons for such seismic jump in consumption pattern?
+Baru must explain to Nigerians.
+It is not enough to just claim smuggling and expect everyone to swallow it hook, line and sinker.

+According to the report, the February consumption was 67 million litres, and then hit the all time high of 80 million in March.
+The report added that it dropped to 53 million in April; 38 million in May and 44 million in June.
+In July, it further dropped to 39 million litres and rose again to 54 and 55 million litres in August and September of 2018, respectively.
+These figures don’t look real to me.
+They look sufficiently suspicious to warrant a proper audit to establish the truth.

-The audit of the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Maikanti Baru recently stated 80 million litres (he had revised his figures upwards from an earlier 60-65 to 70 million) national daily petrol consumption claim looks exponentially less likely to yield useful insights going by the body language and antecedents of this government.
-There appears to be a massive reluctance to do a diligent probe into the improbable figures being bandied as the country’s daily national consumption.
+But it looks exponentially less likely this government will institute an inquest into Baru’s management of petroleum imports and subsidy claims or even if it did, it is looking increasingly unlikely to yield useful insights going by the body language and antecedents of this government.
+There appears to be a massive reluctance to do a diligent probe into the improbable figures being bandied as the country’s daily national consumption figures.
 Or perhaps there is a government cover-up to prevent the country from getting to the bottom of the petrol consumption scam involving Baru and his clique.

+The just released World Bank report is a damning indictment of the managers of our economy.
+More so, a ringing thumbs down on Baru and his NNPC of unlimited fraud.
+The Bank’s report has given further credence to the suspicious shady subsidy claims by Baru with the active connivance of the federal government.
+This was World Bank on the NNPC: “The NNPC financial reports indicate that about US$2 billion (equivalent to 0.6 per cent GDP) were deducted from the gross oil revenue prior to the transfer to the federation account for the unbudgeted fuel subsidy (‘cost under-recovery’).

+“The calculations for the fuel subsidy are based on heavily inflated fuel consumption estimates, with the fiscally severely constrained Nigerian government effectively subsidising neighbouring countries’ petrol consumption as some of the fuel is informally re-exported through the porous borders.”
+Shame on those who tell us that this government is fighting corruption.
+Shame on the managers of the NNPC, shame on our security agencies, and moreso, shame on this government for looking the other way while the country is being shortchanged and robbed on such massive scale.

 Closely tied to the fraudulent national daily PMS consumption figures is the ministry of petroleum’s statement sometime ago that the corporation paid a massive subsidy claim of N1.4 trillion.
 Interestingly, the NNPC is the sole importer of petrol.
 By the end of 2017, the subsidy the NNPC paid itself as under recovery nearly touched the N2 trillion mark.